Caijiale7/Disease-Mapping/references/ICD10_REFERENCE.md

 WHO ICD-10, ICD-10-CM, or other international ICD-10 adaptations should not be mixed into the same mapping project unless explicitly required.

 ---

+## Source

+The ICD-10 reference should be obtained from the official China medical insurance ICD-10 reference source.

+Before each mapping task, record:

+- ICD-10 version;
+- Source database;
+- Access date.

+---